MarcoMazzoni/quorum-docker-Nnodes/README.md

 The first time will take a while, but after some caching it gets much quicker for any minor updates.

-I've got the size of the final image down to ~~391MB~~ 308MB from over 890MB.
-It's likely possible to improve much further on that.
-Alpine Linux is a candidate minimal base image, but there are challenges with the Haskell dependencies; there's an [example here](https://github.com/jpmorganchase/constellation/blob/master/build-linux-static.dockerfile).

 ## Running

 Change to the *Nnodes/* directory.
 Edit the `ips` variable in *config.sh* to list two or more IP addresses on the Docker network that will host nodes: